JuliaDataScience/JuliaDataScience/contents/why_julia.md

 This is low-level LLVM code showing that the program only does the following:

-1. shift the input (3) one bit to the left, which has the same effect as multiplying by 2
+1. shift the input (3) one bit to the left, which has the same effect as multiplying by 2; and
-1. add 3
+1. add 3.

 and that's it!
 Julia has realized that calling `inner` can be removed, so that's not part of the calculation anymore!